-We estimate that the net proceeds payable to us from this offering will be approximately \$47.4 million, based on an assumed initial public offering price of \$9.00, the midpoint of the price range set forth on the cover of this prospectus, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
-If the underwriters' overallotment option is exercised in full, we estimate that the net proceeds payable to us from this offering will be approximately \$54.9 million.
+We estimate that the net proceeds payable to us from this offering will be approximately \$33.0 million, based on the initial public offering price of \$7.00, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
+If the underwriters' overallotment option is exercised in full, we estimate that the net proceeds payable to us from this offering will be approximately \$38.4 million.
 We intend to use our net proceeds from this offering to repay outstanding indebtedness and to pay other amounts due to Brown Brothers Harriman & Co., or Brown Brothers, to finance our working capital needs, including the hiring of additional sales personnel, the funding of our clinical studies and the expansion of our manufacturing and research and development capabilities, and for general corporate purposes.
 We may also use a portion of the net proceeds to acquire complementary products, technologies or businesses.
 See "Use of Proceeds."

-Proposed Nasdag Global Market symbol
+Nasdag Global Market symbol